nickswalker/nickwalker.us/collections/_drafts/2023-11-13-semantic-scholar.md

 [^1]: I have not interacted with anyone who treats Semantic Scholar as a source of truth.
 But I worry that, [somewhere](https://blog.allenai.org/conference-peer-review-with-the-semantic-scholar-api-24ab9fce2324), they exist.

-[^2]: In an unusual twist for an institute set up in ["service of the common good"](https://allenai.org/about), AI2 has, in the past, adopted a deliberately _uncritical_ perspective about the problems with Semantic Scholar.
-Noah Smith, [responding](https://twitter.com/nlpnoah/status/1194836101241831424) to another dissatisfied user four years ago:

-    > I'm not sure where you think this responsibility for "quality control" comes from.
-Any system this large will involve automation.
-Anyone who understands automation understands there will be mistakes and improving quality is a continuous process.
-Don't like it?
-Don't use it.

-    I am reminded of [another group of blithe technologists](https://www.scientificamerican.com/article/exxon-knew-about-climate-change-almost-40-years-ago/).

 [^3]: [dblp](https://dblp.org/) disambiguated my profile in 2019 within a day of my asking.
 There haven't been any mistakes since, perhaps because they defer to standard [ORCiD](https://orcid.org/) identifiers wherever possible.

 [^4]: See the White House's ["Blueprint for an AI Bill of Rights"](https://www.whitehouse.gov/wp-content/uploads/2022/10/Blueprint-for-an-AI-Bill-of-Rights.pdf) for a more expansive expression of the same view.